x86 architecture

 #3 Some SSE/SSE2 instructions use the immediate byte as a condition code.

 #4 The use of a REPE, REPNE, 66h, or REX prefix will result in a #UD exception.
-A VEX prefix is used instead.

 #5 The use of a REX prefix will result in a #UD exception.
 The DREX byte is used instead.